Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/NEW2-install.md

 >
 > Download all boot image file accordingly.

-#### Mount windows and WinPE Partition on Android
+### Mount Windows and WinPE Partition on Android
-> Install Magisk and root your android if not already rooted
->
->  Open magisk manager app and flash [mountmodule.zip](mountmodule.zip)
->
-> Reboot and check two new folder (Windows and Winpe) created on your internal storage
+> Make sure Windows and WinPE are already mounted using the module on the previous page

 #### Copy Installation File
-> Download [windowsARM](https://worproject.com/esd) , rename it to install.esd and copy to Internal Storage -> Windows folder
+- Download [windowsARM](https://worproject.com/esd), rename it to install.esd, and copy it to Internal Storage > Windows
->
-> unzip [Driver.zip](https://drive.google.com/file/d/1YBK2fTmgmhzCaPg5luq-GJyGnM6i94Rf/view?usp=drivesdk) and copy to Internal Storage -> Winpe folder
+- Unzip [Driver.zip](https://drive.google.com/file/d/1YBK2fTmgmhzCaPg5luq-GJyGnM6i94Rf/view?usp=drivesdk) and copy it to Internal Storage > Winpe
->
-> unzip [WinPE.zip](https://drive.google.com/file/d/1lfRh5zd3pcaA7Z9WRsF5FM39NuIbZesS/view?usp=sharing) open folder and copy all file to Internal Storage -> Winpe folder
+- Unzip [WinPE.zip](https://drive.google.com/file/d/1lfRh5zd3pcaA7Z9WRsF5FM39NuIbZesS/view?usp=sharing) and copy all files to Internal Storage -> Winpe

-#### Backup Importent Pertition
+#### Backup important partitions
-Reboot to Recovery and take backup of boot, EFS, Modem and Persist.
+Reboot to Recovery and make a backup of boot, EFS, Modem and Persist.

-#### Running WinPe
+### Running WinPe
-> Reboot to recovery - flash - *bootPE....img* on boot partition (from Download Folder) - reboot to systen
+- In your recovery, flash **bootPE....img** to your boot partition (from the Downloads folder), then reboot your device

-> Select  *UEFI OS on #4*  by pressing vol up and press power button to continue boot.
+- Select  *UEFI OS on #4*  by pressing vol up and press power button to continue boot.

 ### Windows installation
-> Now you are on winpe.
->
-> Connect Keyboard/Mouse - open Dism++ (from C Drive - other - dism++(Arm64))
+> Once in Winpe, connect a Keyboard/Mouse - Open Dism++ (from C Drive - other - dism++(Arm64))
->
-> Open File - Apply image -
+- Open File > Apply image
-> enter the path of esd file or you can Browse and select D Drive
+- Enter the path of the **install.esd** file or you can Browse and select D Drive
 ```cmd
 D:\
 ```
-> Change Target Image as per your requirment.
+- Change Target Image as per your requirment.
->
-> enter Installation Drive Path or you can Browse and select D Drive
+- Enter the installation drive Path or you can Browse and select D Drive
 ```cmd
 D:\install.esd
 ```

-> Check Add Boot and click OK - let windows install.
+- Check Add Boot and click OK, then wait for Windows to install
->
->

 ### Driver installation
-> Click on open Sesion - Drivers - Add -
+- Click on open Session > Drivers > Add
->
-> Select Driver Folder ( from C Drive) let it completed, and close dism++
+- Select the driver folder ( from C Drive)
->
+- Wait for it to finish, then close Dism++
-> Open C Drive - other - right click on miscfix.bat and run as administrator, let it complete.
+- Open C Drive > other > right click on miscfix.bat and run as administrator, let it complete.
->
-> It will automatically shutdown.
->
-> Your Windows and Driver Installation completed.
+- After it automatically shuts down, your installation is complete

 #### Boot into Windows
-> Press Power + Vol Up - Reboot to recovery - flash - *setup....img* on boot partition - reboot to systen
+- Press Power + Vol Up to reboot to recovery
+- Flash > **setup....img** to the boot partition and reboot your device

 ### Setting up Windows
 Your device will now set up Windows.
 This will take some time.
 It will eventually reboot, and after that the initial setup (oobe) should launch.